ycayir/coursera-intro-to-angularjs/README.md

-# coursera-intro-to-angularjs
+# Introduction to AngularJS
-This project has classwork files.
+This project has classwork files which I took through Coursera online course.